DavidAntliff/esp32-ds18b20-example/README.md

 ## Introduction

 This is an example application for the Maxim Integrated DS18B20 Programmable Resolution 1-Wire Digital Thermometer device.

 It supports a single or multiple devices on the same 1-Wire bus.

-It is written and tested for v3.3 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0, crosstool-ng-1.22.0-80-g6c4433a).
+It is written and tested for v3.3 and v4.1-beta1 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0, crosstool-ng-1.22.0-80-g6c4433a).

 Ensure that submodules are cloned: